roaldarbol/animovement/README.md

     )
 ```

+## Summarise multiple trials
-Once the data has been pre-processed (and metadata has been appended, such as ID and date), it can then easily generate useful summaries - here are some examples.
+Once the data has been pre-processed (and metadata has been appended, such as ID and date), it can then easily generate useful summaries.
+This code won't run, as we have only read a single trial, but is an example of how further analysis could look like.

 ```r
 # Compute translational summary
 translation_summary <- data |>